 Student report cards will be issued every nine weeks.
 Incomplete work must be completed for a grade within two weeks of the last day of the grading period.
 This may not extend past the last day of school.
 Extensions for illness or incapacitating accident must be approved by the Principal.
 Report cards will contain:

-- The student's academic performance in each class or course grades 3-6 based upon examinations as well as written papers, class participation, and other academic performance criteria (performance will be considered at grade level unless otherwise stated) - The student's conduct and behavior - The student's attendance, including absences and tardies working on the Participatory or Supported Level Florida State Standards Access Points will be evaluated with a modified report card.
-All other students will be evaluated with the standard grade level report card.
+- The student's academic performance in each class or course grades 3-6 based upon examinations as well as written papers, class participation, and other academic performance criteria (performance will be considered at grade level unless otherwise stated) - The student's conduct and behavior - The student's attendance, including absences and tardies

-The final report card for a school year shall contain a statement indicating end-of-the-year status or performance or non-performance at grade level, acceptable or unacceptable behavior and attendance, and promotion or non-promotion.
+The final report card for a school year shall contain a statement indicating end-ofthe-year status or performance or non-performance at grade level, acceptable or unacceptable behavior and attendance, and promotion or non-promotion.